The EPA and TSCA

 Step 3: Final Designation, December 18 2024

-After considering public comments, the EPA designated vinyl chloride as a high-priority substanceunder the Toxic Substances Control Act.
+After considering public comments, the EPA designated vinyl chloride as a high-priority substance under the Toxic Substances Control Act.
 This designation acknowledges the significant risks posed by this hazardous chemical, which is widely used in water infrastructure materials.
 In addition to the proposed designation, the EPA published the information, analysis, and basis used to make the designation.
 The EPA will take public comment on the proposed designation and supporting materials for 90 days.

-Step 4: Risk Evaluation, Several Years
+Step 4: Risk Evaluation (Current Phase)

 a man speaking into a microphone in front of a group of people